sinofliving/sinofliving/README.md

 <p align="center"><i>“Living itself is the source of sin.
 As long as I can make them laugh, it doesn't matter how, I'll be alright.
 If I succeed in that, the human beings probably won't mind it too much if I remain outside their lives.
 The one thing I must avoid is becoming offensive in their eyes: I shall be nothing, the wind, the sky.”</i><br>— Osamu Dazai</p>

-Pronouns: Any (I am Agender, therefore the choice of my Pronouns is entirely yours.)
+Pronouns: Any (I do not concern myself with whatever Gender people perceive me as.)
 Orientation: Aro-Ace.
 Never come to me with anything other than Platonic Feelings.
 I do not do Commitments.

 ### 💬 Notes